zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Another way of saying this is that the *tangential component* of the incident electric field is parallel to the electric field of the first electric partial wave.
 Furthermore, Eqn.
 19.5 indicates that the components of the scattered field propagate as spherical waves.
 These are key features of the far field of an *electric dipole*, a concept we have previously encountered in Sec.
 10 and 13.

 Once the size of the particle begins to approach the wavelength of light (as measured in the interior of the sphere), the atoms in its interior no longer oscillate in-phase because they are too far apart \[[5](#references) (vol. I, ch.
 32.4)\].
 This renders the dipole approximation insufficient, and therefore requires a more general description of the scatterer.
 One approach, something that we have already explored in Eqn.
 13.12, consists of taking an integral over the volume of the particle filled with dipoles.
-However, that is not how the Lorenz-Mie-Debye formula works; we may interpret it as a [multipole expansion](https://en.wikipedia.org/wiki/Multipole_expansion) instead.
+However, that is not how the Lorenz-Mie-Debye formula works; we may interpret it as a [multipole series](https://en.wikipedia.org/wiki/Multipole_expansion) expansion instead.

 Let us see how it works.
 Imagine a particle in the radiation zone.
 Since the particle is so small (or so far away), it appears point-like to us.
 However, a single point charge (a monopole), due to its symmetry, is not able to produce radiation that is transverse.
 Thus, we should reimagine the small particle in question as a tiny disk instead.

 How should we orient this disk with respect to the incident wave?
 Since the axis of a dipole is aligned with the vector of the incident field, the disk must contain the latter.
 Then, by symmetry, we have two remaining options for the orientation: either across or along the direction of propagation of the incident wave.
 While the first option allows us to rotate the dipole around the axis of the incident beam, this action can also be accomplished by using a complex coefficient in front of the dipole term.
 The second option is much more versatile, since it allows us to imagine sources of scattered radiation at arbitrary (polar) angles with respect to the direction of incidence.

-The multipole expansion process consists of splitting the perimeter of the disk into segments terminated by equidistant pairs of charges of opposite sign.
+The multipole series expansion process consists of splitting the perimeter of the disk into segments terminated by equidistant pairs of charges of opposite sign.
 A single pair rotated by \\(\pi/2\\) radians represents the dipole term.
 The \\(\theta\\)-component of its far field is split into two lobes separated by the plane oriented transversely with respect to the direction of incidence.
 In this plane, due to the projection angle, the \\(\theta\\)-component of the far field vanishes.
 This can be clearly seen as two vertical dips in the blue graph of Fig. N.

 For a larger particle, we may require a greater number of electric charges to model its scattering behavior.
 Thus, we may add the second partial wave -- the [quadrupole](https://en.wikipedia.org/wiki/Quadrupole) term -- by subdividing the perimeter of the disk into four segments.
 In the standard orientation, the pattern formed by the charges resembles the vertices of an axis-aligned square; this explains why the orange graph of Fig. 4 is rotated by \\(\pi/4\\) radians.